On piecewise hyperdefinable groups: Piecewise hyperdefinable sets

-\end{lem} \begin{obs} When $Y$ is $\mathrm{T}_0$, we call a Kolmogorov map $k:\ X\rightarrow Y$ the \emph{Kolmogorov quotient} of $X$.
-In that case, up to a homeomorphism, $Y$ is the quotient space $\rfrac{X}{\sim}$, where $\sim$ is the topologically indistinguishable equivalence relation, and $k$ is the respective quotient map. \end{obs} As it is discussed in the introduction, it is useful to note that the quotient map $\tp_A:\ P\rightarrow \mathbf{S}_{P}(A)$ given by $\tp_A:\ a\mapsto \tp(a/A)=\rfrac{a}{\Delta_P(A)}$ is the Kolmogorov quotient between the $A${\hyp}logic topologies.
+Let $X$ be a topological space.
+Recall that two points are \emph{topologically indistinguishable} if they have the same neighbourhoods.
+A \emph{Kolmogorov map} is an onto continuous and closed map $k:\ X\rightarrow Y$ between topological spaces such that $k(a)$ and $k(b)$ are topologically indistinguishable if and only if $a$ and $b$ are topologically indistinguishable.
+We will use the following basic characterisation --- see \cite{pirttimaki2021survey} for more details: \begin{lem} Let $X$ and $Y$ be topological spaces and $k:\ X\rightarrow Y$ a function.
+Then, the following are equivalent: \begin{enumerate}[label={\rm{(\alph*)}}, wide] \item $k$ is a Kolmogorov map. \item $\Ima\, k$ is a lattice isomorphism between the topologies with inverse $\Ima^{-1}k$. \end{enumerate} \end{lem} \begin{rmk} When $Y$ is $\mathrm{T}_0$, we call a Kolmogorov map $k:\ X\rightarrow Y$ the \emph{Kolmogorov quotient} of $X$.
+In that case, up to a homeomorphism, $Y$ is the quotient space $\rfrac{X}{\sim}$, where $\sim$ is the topologically indistinguishable equivalence relation, and $k$ is the respective quotient map. \end{rmk} As it is discussed in the introduction, it is useful to note that the quotient map $\tp_A:\ P\rightarrow \Stone_{P}(A)$ given by $\tp_A:\ a\mapsto \tp(a/A)=\rfrac{a}{\Delta_P(A)}$ is the Kolmogorov quotient between the $A${\hyp}logic topologies.
 By definition, it also satisfies that $\tp^{-1}_A[\tp_A[V]]=V$ for any $A${\hyp}invariant set $V$.
-Thus, when studying $P$, it is typically possible to map the discussion via $\tp_A$, argue in $\mathbf{S}_P(A)$ and then lift the conclusions to $P$ via $\tp^{-1}_A$.
+Thus, when studying $P$, it is typically possible to map the discussion via $\tp_A$, argue in $\Stone_P(A)$ and then lift the conclusions to $P$ via $\tp^{-1}_A$.
 Following this procedure, one can usually assume without loss of generality that $P$ is $\mathrm{T}_0$.
-This technique will be illustrated in the following subsection --- see Theorem \ref{t:uniform structure} and Metrisation Theorem \ref{t:metrisation theorem}. \begin{obs} By Proposition \ref{p:functions logic topology}(1) and Lemma \ref{l:types and piecewise infinite definable functions}, any piecewise bounded $\bigwedge_A${\hyp}definable function induces a continuous map between the spaces of $A${\hyp}types. \end{obs}
+This technique will be illustrated in the following subsection --- see \cref{t:uniform structure} and the Metrisation \cref{t:metrisation theorem}. \begin{rmk} By \cref{p:functions logic topology}(\ref{itm:functions logic topology:continuous}) and \cref{l:types and piecewise infinite definable functions}, any piecewise bounded $\bigwedge_A${\hyp}definable function induces a continuous map between the spaces of $A${\hyp}types. \end{rmk}